 Live/Recorded Television – Cable and Satellite providers

-These firms provide live (and some on- demand and/or recording capabilities) channel packages that customers are usually locked into.
-Historical way of obtaining television channels and pricing is usually bulk in nature.
+These firms provide live (and some on- demand and/or recording capabilities) channel packages that customers are usually locked into via lengthy contracts with specific stipulations.
+Traditionally, consumers have been limited in their channel package options, generally limited to a few packages as determined by the provider.

 Single view on-demand (pay-per-view, on-demand movies) – iTunes, Amazon, etc.